Less Emphasis on Difficult Layer Regions: Curriculum Learning for Singularly Perturbed Convection-Diffusion-Reaction Problems: Experiments

 In our approach, there is an important hyperparameter $G$, which is used to quantify the magnitude of the gradients of the samples in the subset $ X_{sub} $, and further helps to determine the threshold $\beta(t) $ for reweighting.
 In this subsection, we will study the effect of this hyperparameter.

 To this end, we take the equation \eqref{1de} with $ \epsilon=1e-9 $ as an example, and then apply our approach using $ G=1, 10, 20 $ and $ 30 $, respectively.

-From Figure \ref{figureG}, we can find that the method is stable with respect to a large parameter $G$.
+From Figure \ref{figureG}, we can find that the approach is stable with respect to a large parameter $G$.
 Whether $ G=10,20 $ or 30, the training process converges well, and the corresponding predictions are almost identical.
-On the contrary, $G=1 $ leads to unstable training and yields large prediction errors, which is mainly because a too small $ G $ cannot well distinguish the gradients from layer or non-layer regions.
+On the contrary, $G=1 $ results in an unstable training and larger prediction errors, which implies that a too small $ G $ cannot well distinguish the gradients from layer or non-layer regions.